 Storm names are retired if they were so deadly or destructive that the future use of the name would be insensitive.
 (When a name is retired, it’s replaced by a new name.)

 Any country may request that the name of a hurricane be “retired,” which must then be considered and agreed upon by the World Meteorological Organization (WMO).

 Below is the list of Atlantic Ocean retired names and the year the hurricane(s) occurred.

-Through the 2018 hurricane season, 88 names have been retired from the Atlantic basin list since 1953, when storms began to be named.
+As of the 2020 hurricane season, 93 names have been retired from the Atlantic basin list since 1953, when storms began to be named.